tsymiar/MyAutomatic/README.md

 -------
 * Generats by executing `./build.sh -j` command.

-    Once When build SUCCESS, some binary files will shown in `bin` directory, such as:
+    Once when build SUCCESS, some binary files will shown in `bin` directory, such as:
     ```c
     gpio
-    me909
+    mes909
     tmpfifo
     VideoCapture
     snap